minqiaowang/hybrid-adg/intro/intro.md

 Connectivity between OCI and on-premises can be achieved through the public internet as well.
 This method is not by default secure and additional steps must be taken to secure transmissions.
 The lab steps assumes public internet connectivity.

-**Note:** In this Lab, You will using a compute instance in OCI to simulate the on-premise database, which deploy in one region(For exmaple: Seoul).
-The Standby Cloud Database deploy into another region(For example: Tokyo).
-The primary and the standby database commuicate through Public Internet Connectivity.
+**Note:** In this lab you will using a compute instance in OCI to simulate the on-premise database, which is deployed in one region (For example: Seoul).
+The standby cloud database is deployed in another region (For example: Tokyo).
+The primary and the standby database communicate through public internet.

 When provisioning Database Cloud Services in OCI, there are 2 options to for the storage management.
-One is **Oracle Grid Infrastruction** which using ASM to manage the database files.
-The other one is **Logic Volume Manager** which using File System to manage the database files.
-In the Lab5, please choose the right one accroding to your instructor.
-When doing the Lab7, choose Lab7A for LVM or Lab7B for ASM.
+One is **Oracle Grid Infrastructure** which is using ASM to manage the database files.
+The other is **Logical Volume Manager** which is using the File System to manage the database files.
+In Lab5, please choose the right one according to your requirement.
+When doing Lab7, choose Lab7A for LVM or Lab7B for ASM.

 ## Acknowledgements